 The Fairmont Southampton features 500+ guest rooms and suites, a private beach, a spa, several restaurants, a heated pool, an 18-hole golf course, shops, a game room, and a conference center.
 During Thanksgiving weekend, they offered lots of fun family activities including footgolf (golf with a soccer ball), family movies, trips to Hamilton and the Royal Naval Dockyard, and walking tours of the resort.

-We spent so much of our Bermuda vacation at the resort, and especially loved the private beach.
+We spent so much of our Bermuda vacation at the resort and especially loved the private beach.
 I’d definitely recommend staying there again.
 In my opinion, it’s one of the best resorts in Bermuda.

 There are other popular Bermuda resorts including the Pompano Beach Club, Grotto Bay Beach Resort & Spa, Hamilton Princess & Beach Club, and the Royal Palms Hotel.
 These hotels, among the others located on the island, offer a variety of different amenities, so decide how you want to spend your vacation before choosing the best hotel.